kylep/kyle.pericak.com/content/posts/ops/x11-forwarding-ubuntu18.md

-title: Launch Chrome from Remote Ubuntu Server over SSH
+title: Launching Chrome from a Remote Ubuntu Server over SSH
-description: X11 forwarding Chrome through SSH to access internal web endpoints
+summary: Launching chrome on a remote Ubuntu server using a local X11 graphics server
-slug: x11-forwarding-ubuntu18
+slug: x11-forwarding-ubuntu
 category: operations
-tags: ops,remote-access
+tags: remote access, Ubuntu, Chrome
 date: 2019-08-19
 modified: 2019-08-19
 status: published
+image: x-windows.png
+thumbnail: x-windows-thumb.png

 One pain point I often have is SSH forwarding the ports for a bunch of web